Need Gutters Repaired

 If the gutter is supported by hangers or straps (see C)

-1. If the strap is bent down, press down on it approximately 1 inch (2.5 cm) up the roof from the edge of the shingle it lies under, or from the surface to which it’s nailed.
+1. If the strap is bent down, press down on it about 1 inch (2.5 cm) up the roof from the edge of the shingle it lies under, or from the surface to which it’s nailed.
 Then pull up just below the point of the bend.

 If the gutter is supported by concealed brackets